Real regular KP divisors on $\mathtt M$-curves and totally non-negative Grassmannians: Algebraic-geometric approach for irreducible KP soliton data in

-We say that the \textbf{divisor ${\mathcal D}$ satisfies the reality and regularity conditions} if $P_0$ belongs to one of the fixed ovals and the boundary of each other oval contains exactly one divisor point. \end{definition}
+We say that the \textbf{divisor ${\mathcal D}$ satisfies the reality and regularity conditions} if, moreover, $P_0$ belongs to one of the fixed ovals and each other oval contains exactly one divisor point. \end{definition}